ikaazhar/OOP-Section3-2425-2/StudentFile/NEO LI XIN/Lab Exercise 2/readme.md

-All the questions are answered in this single java file.
+All the questions are answered in Main.java.